 Crossing the Border

-I once met a foreign woman in Oaxaca City who bragged that she had traveled to Tlacolula de Matamoros for the local bread.
+I once met a foreign woman in Oaxaca City who bragged that she had traveled to Tlacolula de Matamoros for the local bread, and I thought that it was a logical reason enough to make a journey.
+For those with an appetite, travel for experiences with local food makes perfect sense..
 I understood – local bread is special, and when you develop a taste for something special, it makes sense to make a culinary pilgrimage.
 I am a fan of most things made from wheat and corn and appreciate the diversity.
 Coming up on my roadtrip to Guadalajara – the opportunity to try the birotes (and later compare them to the bolillos in Mexico City).